 In a cenote you follow a pre-laid line that shows you the route, you will always be led by a specially qualified cenote guide.

-Unlike the ocean, Cenotes are fresh water – so no salty taste – or salt to corrode your equipment!
+Unlike the ocean, Cenotes are fresh water – so they have no salty taste – or salt to corrode your equipment!
 But a cenote doesn’t have the same life as the ocean, you may see some tiny fish, but not many.

 The visibility in Dos Ojos Cenote is incredible!
-Here you can see for metres and dozens of meters ahead of you.
+Here you can see for meters and dozens of meters ahead of you.
 The thing that will impair your vision first will be the lack of light rather than the percolation underwater.